OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 At a high level, there are three components required to deploy an application to an ECS cluster.

 First you need a Docker image.
-We envision your Continuous Integration (CI) server will continue to build and deploy these images to a Docker registry.
+We envision your Continuous Integration (CI) server will continue to build, tag, and deploy these images to a Docker registry.

 A [task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) then references a specific image tag and defines many of the settings for the resulting container such as memory and CPU requirements, environment variables, exposed ports and more.
 Task definitions are immutable, and each new image tag must be captured by a new version of a task definition.